 Alternatives.
 Join the northern side of River Rd at St Vincents rd and ride the footpath.
 You could skip tamborine park which is easy walking on a bush trail and go up River Rd West

-This is not a trail for teenagers, anyone with fear of roads or anyone who has a poor back.
+This is not a trail for teenagers, anyone with fear of roads or anyone who has a poor back or any day the ferry isn’t working.

 Rated: Hilly and technical with roads